For this recipe you need a blender.

 Heat up 2 tablespoons of olive oil in a large saucepan on medium heat

-Chop the onion and garlic and add to the pan.
-Add a teaspoon of ginger powder.
+Chop the onion and garlic.
+Add to the pan.
 Stir occasionally to prevent burning.

-Chop the pumpkin into roughly 2 cm sized cubes and add to the pan.
+Chop ½ red kuri squash pumpkin (or more if you like!) into roughly 2 cm sized cubes and add to the pan.
 Peel the carrots and cut into 1 cm sized pieces and add to the pan.

-Peel the orange and add to the soup and let it all cook for at least 15 minutes at medium high heat.
-While you wait you can start on the flatbread below.
+Peel the orange, cut into small pieces, and add to the soup and let it all cook for at least 15 minutes at medium high heat.
+While you wait you start with the fried potatoes and beetroot (see below).

-Blend the soup to a smooth consistency.
-Add additional water to make it thinner if desired.
+Blend the soup to a smooth consistency with a (hand) blender Add additional water to make it thinner if desired.